 Tom graduated from the Agricultural-Technical Institute with an associates degree in Horticulture with studies continuing in greenhouse management, landscape design and plant propagation through his mentor, John Rovestein, who earned his degree and knowledge in Boskoop, Holland.

 As the business grew, the original site just south of Norton center was land locked and not conducive for growth.
 In 1990, Tom purchased 75 acres north of I-76 in Norton of which he still retains about 33 acres on which site the nursery and garden center today.
 Tom’s vision of a grower type garden center is still going with our ever expanding palette plants to meet customers needs and desires.
 The nursery was opened that year on the 40-acre site at 3459 Cleveland-Massillon Rd. in Norton, Ohio.
 That’s right, 40 acres.

 We are a full service garden center specializing in Rhododendrons and Azaleas and offering a huge variety of trees, shrubs and roses.
-There are also over 800 varieties of perennials offered as well as our new 17,000 ft greenhouses that are lush with flowers.
+There are also over 800 varieties of perennials offered as well as our 17,000 ft greenhouse that is lush with flowers.
 Along with vast selection, we offer education and attentive customer service.

 Work For Us

 Take a tour of the nursery including the sales yards, greenhouses, Owl Barn Market, Wolf Creek Botanical Garden and main store plus click through photos of past events and staff.